Geodesic complexity of homogeneous Riemannian manifolds: Introduction

-The most important observation leading to lower and upper bounds for the topological complexity of a topological space $X$ is that $\TC(X)$ coincides with the sectional category of the fibration $PX \to X \times X$, $\gamma \mapsto (\gamma(0),\gamma(1))$.
-Here, given a fibration $p:E \to B$ the \emph{sectional category of $p$} is given by $\secat(p)=k$, where $k \in \NN$ is the minimal number for which $B$ has an open cover consisting of $k$ open subsets, such that $p$ admits a continuous local section over each of these $k$ sets.
-This notion was introduced under the name \emph{genus} by A. Schwarz in \cite{SchwarzGenus}.
-Schwarz worked out several ways of obtaining lower and upper bounds for sectional categories which have direct consequences for topological complexity, see e.g. \cite{FarberSurveyTC} or \cite{FarberBook} for an overview.
+as a subspace of $PM$ and let By standard results from Riemannian geometry, $\pi$ is surjective since $(M,g)$ is complete, see \cite[Corollary 5.8.5]{Petersen}.
+The \emph{geodesic complexity of $(M,g)$} is given by $\GC(M,g)=r$, where $r \in \NN$ is the smallest integer with the following property: there are $r$ pairwise disjoint locally compact subsets $E_1,\dots,E_r \subset M\times M$ with $\bigcup_{i=1}^r E_i=M \times M$, such that for each $i \in \{1,2,\dots,r\}$ there exists a continuous geodesic motion planner $s_i:E_i \to GM$, i.e. a continuous local section of the map $\pi$.
+If there is no such $r$, we let $\GC(M,g)=+\infty$.
+Since it is not at all evident how to compute this number explicitly, one is interested in establishing lower and upper bounds for $\GC(M,g)$.
+This approach is also common in studies of Lusternik-Schnirelmann category or, more generally, sectional categories of fibrations.
+Given a fibration $p:E \to B$ the \emph{sectional category of $p$} is given by $\secat(p)=k$, where $k \in \NN$ is the minimal number with the following property: there exists an open cover of $B$ consisting of $k$ open subsets, such that $p$ admits a continuous local section over each of these sets.
+This notion was introduced under the name \emph{genus of a fibration} by A. Schwarz in \cite{SchwarzGenus}.
+The topological complexity of a topological space $X$ is for example given as the sectional category of the fibration Schwarz worked out several ways of obtaining lower and upper bounds for sectional categories which have direct consequences for topological complexity, see e.g. \cite{FarberSurveyTC} or \cite[Chapter 4]{FarberBook} for an overview.